-The ATMP sets out a policy driven approach to change which embeds active and sustainable transportation into municipal policies, design, and maintenance.
-It looks at the wholistic issue and considers the relationship between land use and transportation as part of a healthy community.

-The plan provides options and alternatives which respond to current processes and practices while also aiming to mitigate some of the issues and challenges that have continued to persist.
+The Kawartha Moves ATMP sets out a policy driven approach to change which embeds active and sustainable transportation into municipal policies, design, and maintenance.
+The plan considers the relationship between land use and transportation as part of a healthy community and provides options and alternatives which respond to current processes and practices while aiming to mitigate some of the issues and challenges that have continued to persist.